-The Growth return for the period since inception to 30 June 2017 is calculated as a percentage by dividing the end of period net asset value per unit by the net asset value per unit at inception minus 1.
+(B) The Growth return is calculated as a percentage by dividing the end of period Net Asset Value per unit by the Net Asset Value per unit at the start of the period minus 1.

-(C) The Distribution return is calculated as a percentage by subtracting the Growth return from the total return.
+(C) The Distribution return is calculated as a percentage by subtracting the Growth return from the Total return.

-The Total return is calculated as a percentage by dividing the end of period net asset value per unit (cum-distribution) by the net asset value per unit at inception minus 1.
-When an interim distribution is paid, the Total return is adjusted to reflect the increase in value attributable to the unit holder, assuming the distribution is re-invested.
+(D) The Total return is calculated as a percentage by dividing the end of period net asset value per unit (cum-distribution) by the Net Asset Value per unit at the start of the period minus 1.